007Siddarth/Employee-Management-System/README.md

-I am developing a Employee Management System using Apache NetBeans and Core Java (Swing & AWT), with MySQL (Workbench) as the database.
+ # Employee Management System:

+Designed and implemented an Employee Management System using Visual Studio Code and Core Java.
+Leveraged Swing for the user interface and MySQL for efficient data storage.
+The system facilitates seamless employee record management, including details such as personal information, attendance, and performance metrics.
+Implemented features for easy navigation and quick retrieval of employee data, enhancing overall HR processes.